Funk Volume: History

-Formation and success (2009-2015)
+Formation and success (2007–2015)

 Following an ill-fated record deal with Ruthless Records rapper Hopsin founded the independent record label Funk Volume, while Dame Ritter acted as business manager over all the artists and the label.
-To start the label Hopsin went on LegalZoom, set up the business, and got the papers in the mail.
+To start the label, Hopsin went on LegalZoom, set up the business, and got the papers in the mail.
 The first rapper to be signed to Funk Volume would be Damien Ritter's younger brother and high school friend of Hopsin, SwizZz.
 The first project released by Funk Volume would be a collaboration mixtape between the two flagship artists, Hopsin and SwizZz titled Haywire on June 18, 2009.
 They originally wanted to sell it for retail sale, but were unable due to Hopsin still being contracted by Ruthless Records at the time.
 The first official album to be released on Funk Volume would be Hopsin's second studio album Raw in November 2010, which was supported by the singles "Sag My Pants" and "Nocturnal Rainbows".

-In November 2011 Las Vegas rapper Dizzy Wright was signed to Funk Volume after they were "impressed by his smooth flow, confident stage presence and energy that won over the crowd."
-In early 2012 Hopsin would expand his roster by signing Atlanta rapper Jarren Benton, who would then release a mixtape Freebasing With Kevin Bacon in June 2012.
-Dizzy Wright would be the first artist besides Hopsin, to release an official studio album on Funk Volume which would be titled, SmokeOutConversations on April 20, 2012.
+In November 2011, Las Vegas rapper Dizzy Wright was signed to Funk Volume after they were "impressed by his smooth flow, confident stage presence, and energy that won over the crowd."
+In early 2012, Hopsin would expand his roster by signing Atlanta rapper Jarren Benton, who would then release a mixtape Freebasing With Kevin Bacon in June 2012.
+Dizzy Wright would be the first artist besides Hopsin, to release an official studio album on Funk Volume, which would be titled, SmokeOutConversations on April 20, 2012.
 It was followed by an EP titled The First Agreement in December 2012.
 Both peaked in the top 50 of the US Billboard Top R&B/Hip-Hop Albums chart.
 Jarren Benton would release his debut studio album My Grandma's Basement on June 11, 2013.
 My Grandma's Basement peaked at number four on the Billboard Heatseekers Albums chart and number 152 on the Billboard 200.

-On August 9, 2013 SwizZz released the first single, "Zoom In" from his untitled 2014 debut album.
-On August 20, 2013, Damien Ritter revealed in an interview that he had talked to many labels about distribution deals, but decided against it till the label built its brand more.
+On August 9, 2013, SwizZz released the first single, "Zoom In" from his untitled 2014 debut album.
+On August 20, 2013, Damien Ritter revealed in an interview that he had talked to many labels about distribution deals, but decided against it until the label built its brand more.
 He also stated that a Funk Volume compilation album would be released in the future.
 On September 18, 2013, Funk Volume revealed they had expanded their production division to include Kato and Rikio.
 The label then released Hopsin's Knock Madness on November 26, 2013.
 With the help of Empire Distribution, Knock Madness became the first Funk Volume release to be distributed in CD format to retail stores.
 In May 2014, Jarren Benton became the third Funk Volume artist in as many years to be named to the XXL freshman class.
 In 2015 Funk Volume signed a distribution deal with Warner Bros.
 Records.